 Gavin Lambert: ‘Inside Daisy Clover’ novelist & Natalie Wood + Norma Shearer + George Cukor biographer has died

-Novelist, biographer, film critic, and screenwriter Gavin Lambert died on July 17 at Barlow Respiratory Hospital in Los Angeles.
+Novelist, biographer, film critic, and screenwriter Gavin Lambert died on July 17 in Los Angeles.
 The British-born Lambert, who would have turned 81 on July 23, had been living in West Hollywood for the last 10 years, after spending more than a decade in Tangier.

 Following a stint as the editor of the British film publication Sight & Sound, Lambert came to Hollywood in the mid-1950s to work as an assistant to director Nicholas Ray.
 Lambert then turned to writing both novels (The Slide Area: Scenes of Hollywood Life, Inside Daisy Clover) and screenplay adaptations (Tennessee Williams’ The Roman Spring of Mrs. Stone, his own Inside Daisy Clover).
 Neither The Roman Spring of Mrs. Stone nor Inside Daisy Clover was well-liked, though both movies had a certain appeal thanks to their stars: Vivien Leigh, in top form, was Mrs. Stone spending her Roman spring in the company of escort Warren Beatty (as an Italian), while Natalie Wood – supported by Robert Redford and Ruth Gordon – was troubled 1930s Hollywood actress Daisy Clover.